Julie Rasmussen (DK/NO) is a choreographer and dancer working between Denmark and Norway.

-Julie has studied contemporary dance and choreography at the Danish National School of Performing Arts (2009-13) and Amsterdam School of the Art (exchange 2012).
+Julie has studied contemporary dance and choreography at the Danish National School of Performing Arts in Copenhagen (2009-13), Amsterdam School of the Art in Holland (exchange 2012) and SPIN OFF - pre-study in dance in Oslo/Norway (2008-09)

 GRANTS AND PRICES